SantoriniDave.com

 Is Monastiraki good for airport access?

 Yes.
 Monastiraki is one of the easiest central Athens neighborhoods for airport access because the Blue Line metro connects Monastiraki directly with Athens Airport.
-A taxi or private transfer is easier with lots of luggage, but the metro connection is cheap and direct.
+A taxi or private transfer is easier with lots of luggage, kids, or a late arrival, but the metro connection is direct and useful.

 Is Monastiraki good for Piraeus ferry port?